 Ideal for one-off events (festivals, trade shows, sports competitions), pre-purchase tests/pilots, and seasonal needs.

 Submit your request online.
-We tailor our solution to your project.
+Our team will help you design a solution tailored to your site.

-We configure your sensor and ship it ready to use.
+We configure your sensor to your specifications and ship it ready to use — no complex setup required.

-Collected data is sent every 12 hours to our secure platform (adjustable frequency available).
+The collected data is sent every 12 hours to our secure platform (frequency adjustable on request), where it is analyzed and formatted.

-Access detailed statistics and use our analytical tools to optimize your spaces.
+Access detailed statistics and use our analysis tools to optimise your infrastructure and make data-driven decisions.

 Each site is different — we help you choose the easiest and most reliable configuration.